Police officer who fatally shot Eddie Irizarry faces murder, other charges | KRDO

 “Video evidence in this case which we’ve uncovered demonstrates completely that officer Dial got out of his car, ordered (Irizarry) to show his hands, and then heard ‘gun,’” McMonagle said.

+Just before he was shot, Irizarry was “observed holding a small, open folding knife against his thigh.
+He then rolled up the driver’s side window,” prosecutors said in a news release.

+Dial’s gunshots shattered the driver’s side glass and repeatedly struck Irizarry, prosecutors said.

-“I don’t think we’re saying anything more than the obvious when we say that firing six consecutive (shots) at close range at a vital part of the body of a person under the law is strongly supportive, together with other evidence, of all of these charges,” the district attorney said.
+“I don’t think we’re saying anything more than the obvious when we say that firing six consecutive (shots) at close range at a vital part of the body of a person under the law is strongly supportive, together with other evidence, of all of these charges,” Krasner said.

+Shaka Johnson, an attorney representing Irizarry’s family, said the video proved deadly force was not necessary.

+“This was, quite frankly, a murder, is what we saw take place,” Johnson told CNN’s Abby Phillip on Friday.

+The Philadelphia Fraternal Order of Police, which represents rank and file officers, in a statement expressed its “full support” for Dial.

+“We ask the public to reserve (judgment) until all the evidence is presented during trial,” Philadelphia Fraternal Order of Police Lodge 5 President John McNesby said.

-Dial, 27, a five-year veteran of the department, was placed on restricted leave following the August 14 shooting during a traffic stop and Philadelphia Police Commissioner Danielle Outlaw said she intended to fire him at the end of a 30-day suspension period.
+Dial, 27, a five-year veteran of the department, was placed on restricted leave following the August 14 shooting and Outlaw said she intended to fire him at the end of a 30-day suspension period.

 The shooting has been the subject of increased scrutiny since Outlaw announced two days after the deadly encounter that the initial police narrative was wrong.